Kruiser8/Kruiz-Control/js/Documentation.md

 ***

 ## Streamlabs
 Enables the ability to trigger actions based on Streamlabs alerts.

-Note that the triggers only work if your alert box is open.
-In the future, this may be optional BUT it will cause triggers to not be in sync with your alert box.
+The default alert triggers require that your Streamlabs alert box is open.
+This allows Kruiz Control to synchronize with your alerts and trigger actions at the same time as the alerts.

+Use the `NoSync` version of a trigger if:
+- You do not use the alert box for a specific alert type.
+- You want a trigger to run as soon as alerts come in.
+- You do not always have the alert box open but need the trigger to always run.

 ### Streamlabs Triggers

-#### OnSLTwitchBits
+#### OnSLTwitchBits | OnSLTwitchBitsNoSync
 | | |
 ------------ | -------------
 **Info** | Used to trigger actions when someone cheers bits.